The Amazon Fire Review

-Camera wise, the Amazon Fire 7 uses a 0.3mp front facing camera and a 2-megapixel camera on the rear.
+Camera-wise, the Amazon Fire 7 uses a 0.3mp front-facing camera and a 2-megapixel camera on the rear.
 The Amazon Fire 7 device uses a MediaTek MT8127 Processor Quad-core 1.3 GHz processor to power the device and has a claimed 8 hours of Lithium-ion based battery life which can take up to 6 hours to charge via its micro USB connector.
-It also features 3.5mm headphone jack for headphone use and has an internal speaker when headphones are not available plus an inbuilt microphone.
+It also features a 3.5mm headphone jack for headphone use and has an internal speaker when headphones are not available plus an inbuilt microphone.

 The Amazon Kindle Fire 7 dimensions measure 192mm high by 115mm wide and is only 9.6mm thick.
 It also weighs in at 295 grammes.
 For a penny under £50 you do seem to get a lot for your money especially when you compare it to other Android-based devices that you can purchase from eBay and the like, plus did we also mention that the screen used on the device is an IPS panel.
 Not bad for £50!